 Day 0: Scan & Motor threshold

 We acquired a T1-weighted structural MRI scan to assist with TMS neuronavigation and an 8 min multi-echo resting-state fMRI scan (310 volumes, TR = 1.5s) to individually define the OFC-targeted cTBS coordinates (see section 5.8).
 The same scanning parameters were used for other resting-state scans.
-We then measured resting motor threshold (rMT) by administering single TMS pulses to the hand area of the left motor cortex. rMT was defined as the lowest percentage of stimulator output required to evoke 5 visible thumb movements from 10 pulses.
+We then measured resting motor threshold (rMT) by administering single TMS pulses to the hand area of the left motor cortex. rMT was defined as the lowest stimulator output required to evoke 5 visible thumb movements from 10 pulses.

 Day 1: Discrimination task

 Participants first underwent a TMS session (cTBS or sham, see section 5.9) followed by a resting-state scan.
 Then they completed five runs of a discrimination task.
 In each trial, participants chose between two fractal stimuli: one associated with a savory or sweet odor, and the other with clean air.
 Stimuli were displayed for 3 seconds, followed by a choice phase (maximum 3 seconds).
 If participants selected a stimulus leading to an odor, the odor was delivered for 2 seconds.
 The inter-trial interval ranged from 4 to 8 seconds.
 Each run consisted of 24 trials, using four groups of stimulus pairs: two sets (A and B) crossed with sweet/savory odors.
 Each combination had three non-overlapping stimulus pairs, resulting in 24 distinct fractals.
-Each pair was presented twice to counterbalance left and right positions.
+Each pair was presented twice to counterbalance left and right positions on the screen.
 Choice and response times were recorded for each trial, and different fractals were used across the three sessions.

 Day 2: Meal consumption and free choice task

 Day 2 started with an odor pleasantness rating followed by a choice task (pre-meal) where participants selected between pairs of stimuli.
 Afterwards, participants underwent a TMS session and then had a meal carefully matched in flavor to either the sweet or savory food odor used in their task.
 Following the meal, participants completed another set of odor pleasantness ratings and the post-meal free choice task.
 Both pre-meal and post-meal choice tasks instructed participants to choose based on their current odor preferences.
-In the pre-meal free choice task, participants received the odor associated with their selected stimulus.
-In the post-meal free choice task, no odors were delivered immediately, but participants were told that five randomly selected trials would result in odor delivery at the end of all trials.